nsibal/friends-list-RoR/README.md

-# README
+# Hello 👋

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a Friends List App.
+I created just because I wanted to learn web development using Rails.

-Things you may want to cover:
+---

-* Ruby version
+I followed [this](https://youtu.be/fmyvWz5TUWg) Learn Ruby on Rails course on freeCodeCamp.org's YouTube channel, extensively instructed by [Codemy.com](http://Codemy.com) John Elder (@flatplanet).

-* System dependencies
+This project involves a bunch of technologies:

-* Configuration
+* Ruby on Rails

-* Database creation
+* SQLite

-* Database initialization
+* HTML

-* How to run the test suite
+* CSS

-* Services (job queues, cache servers, search engines, etc.)
+* Bootstrap

-* Deployment instructions
+* jQuery

-* ...
+---